If you love French Provincial dressers as much as I do, you are in the right place!

-Can you believe this French Provincial dresser was sitting abandoned on the side of the road?
+Can you believe both this black and today’s French Provincial dressers were sitting abandoned on the side of the road?
 Neither could I!
-It actually had a friend as well, which will be next week’s makeover.

 It seemed only proper to give this French style dresser a fittingly French transformation.
 You can see a video of portions of this transformation here.